-FIGURE 9-5.
-VALVE STEM & VALVE GUIDE INSPECTION
+FIGURE 9-6.
+VALVE STEM AND VALVE GUIDE INSPECTION

-Springs: Check valve springs for cracks, worn ends, distortion and tension.
+Spring: Check valve springs for cracks, worn ends, distortion and tension.
 If spring ends are worn, check valve spring retainer for wear.
 Check for spring distortion by placing spring on a flat surface next to a square.
 Measure height of spring and rotate it against square edge to measure distortion.
 Check spring tension at the installed height for both the valve open and closed position using an accurate valve spring tester.
-Replace any valve spring that is weak, cracked, worn, or distorted.
+Replace any valve spring that is weak, cracked, worn or distorted.

-Reconditioning Valves And Valve Seats
+Reconditioning Valves and Valve Seats

-The interference angle method of valve seating is used on all B and N series generator set engines.
+The interference angle method of valve seating is used on all generator set engines.
 With this method, different seat and face angles are used and line contact between the valve face and seat occurs.

 The valve face angle is 44 degrees.
 The valve seat angle is 45 degrees.
-This 1-degree interference angle results in a sharp seating surface between the valve and the top of the valve seat (see Figure 9-6).
+This 1-degree interference angle results in a sharp seating surface between the valve and the top of the valve seat (see Figure 9-7).

-FIGURE 9-6.
+FIGURE 9-7.
 VALVE INTERFERENCE ANGLE